-Following tradition (for categories of ring or algebras) we say \emph{free product} instead of ``coproduct''.
+Following tradition (for categories of rings or algebras) we say \emph{free product} instead of `coproduct'.
 For simplicity, we restrict ourselves to the case of two algebras.
-The free product of unital $\ptn$-algebras $A$ and $B$ is denoted by $A\mathbin{\ast}B$; the free product of unital Arens-Michael algebras $A$ and $B$ is denoted by $A\mathbin{\widehat\ast}B$.
+The free product of unital $\mathbin{\widehat{\otimes}}$-algebras $A$ and $B$ is denoted by $A\mathbin{\ast}B$; the free product of unital Arens--Michael algebras $A$ and $B$ is denoted by $A\mathbin{\widehat\ast}B$.

 The proof of Part~(B) can be found in \cite[Proposition~4.2]{Pi15}.